openshift-kni/cnf-features-deploy/feature-configs/cn-ran-overlays/acm-hub/README.md

 6. Login to the console with your cluster' kubeadmin credentials

-For official instructions, please refer to https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/install/installing
+For official instructions on ACM hub installation, please refer to https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/install/installing